Qxlkdr/trafikverket_weatherstations/README.md

 # Trafikverket WeatherStations

-Showing weather information for air and road provided by Trafikverket in Sweden.
+Showing weather information for air and road temperature provided by Trafikverket in Sweden.
 This Python file should be used as a custom component in Home Assistant.

 #### Configuration
 To enable this sensor, add the following lines to your `configuration.yaml`.